bytecodealliance/component-docs/component-model/src/language-support/csharp.md

 ```

 If you peek at the bindings, you'll notice that we now implement a class for the `add` interface
-rather than for the `example` world.
-This is a consistent pattern.
+rather than for the `example` world -- this is a consistent pattern.
 As you export more interfaces
 from your world, you implement more classes.

-Our `adder.cs` example gets the slight update of:
+Our `Component.cs` example gets the slight update of:

 ```csharp
 namespace ExampleWorld.wit.exports.example.component;